 According to a study carried out for the European Commission, the food and drinks sector is responsible for between 20 and 30% of the most significant environmental impacts in Europe.
 The most significant environmental impacts in this sector relate to the use of harmful chemicals in the production and manufacture of food, and food transportation.
-Many public authorities are looking to increase the share of organic food served in school and office canteens - as well as reducing the share of high-impact meat products.
+Many public authorities are looking to increase the share global warming, eutrophication, human toxicity, ozone layer depletion and photochemical of organic food served in school and office canteens - as well as reducing the share of high-impact meat products.
 The unsustainable use of marine resources and packaging waste are also important considerations.